 Jo Karen with her partner Karen Bender in Acton, Massachusetts

 Having my own shop was something I had always wanted to do.
 I had actually looked at gift shops before I had children but decided to put that on hold and begin to raise a family.
 I was fortunate to be able to stay at home while my children were young.
 As soon as they no longer need me to be at home full time the desire to work quickly came back.
 I worked at a small women’s clothing store and really enjoyed what I did.
 A Lingerie shop next to where I was working closed and people seemed to miss it.
 I thought this may be an opportunity for me to open a shop.
-Since I already … Read more
+Since I already was enjoying working with women in the clothing world why … Read more

 Submitted by Cindy Johnson, who owns SOL Lingerie with her sister, Jeanie Peterson in Denver, CO